renpy/renpy/sphinx/source/screens.rst

 For
 ---

-The for statement is similar to the Python for statment, except that it does not support the else clause.
+The for statement is similar to the Python for statement, except that it does not support the else clause.
 It supports assignment to (optionally nested) tuple patterns, as well as variables.